rugendo/wk3-project/README.md

 ## Github Pages

-The site is live at : LINK TO YOUR WEBSITE HERE
+The site is live at : https://rugendo.github.io/wk3-project/

 ### License